ramiroaraujo/alfred-switch-system-ruby-workflow/README.md

-# Switch Ruby Workflow for Alfred App
+# Switch System Ruby Workflow for Alfred App

 A simple Ruby development workflow for Mavericks to switch system Ruby between 2.0.0 and 1.8.7.